zodern/mup-aws-beanstalk/docs/index.md

 You can now replace the policies you added with their read only equivilents: `AWSCloudTrailReadOnlyAccess`, `CloudWatchEventsReadOnlyAccess`, `IAMReadOnlyAccess`, and `AmazonSSMReadOnlyAccess`.

+## Upgrading to AWS Linux 2

+AWS Elastic Beanstalk requires doing a [blue/green deployment] to update to AWS Linux 2.
+This involves:

+1) Creating a new environment for the AWS Beanstalk app.
+An easy way to do this is set `app.envName` in your mup config to a different name, and then run `mup deploy`.
+It will create a new environment with the new name you set.
+2) After the new environment is ready, make sure the app is working correctly
+3) [Swap the CNAME between the old and new environment](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.CNAMESwap.html).
+This will move traffic to the new environment
+4) Once the old environment is no longer being used, you can terminate it

 ## Troubleshooting